 Sporting a market capitalization of $43.6 billion, more than $3.94 billion in cash and with positive free cash flow over the last twelve months, we're confident that Snowflake has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 When considering Snowflake, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think Snowflake is a great business.
 While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its very efficient customer acquisition hints at the potential for strong profitability.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.